tobi-or-not-tobi/lipstick-css/README.md

 *   How do we style an external web component?
 These components have been build and will most likely be reused by a number of apps.
 *   Do we need to partially rebuild external UI libraries, if we want to support CSS variables?
 *   Where to maintain the CSS rules?
+*   loading fonts requires a bit more then just css vars.
+If we allow to specify a new font family, then we need to know where to load the font from.
+This can be solved by a standard list of fonts supported.

 ## Other tools and techniques